top of page

 World Building - Deity Pantheons: Finnish

 In researching the various pantheons of gods, I came across several pantheons that I hadn't considered...although I probably should have.
 One of which was the Finnish Gods.
-These should not be confused with the Norse Gods, although Finland, Sweden, Denmark and Iceland and the Faeroe Islands all comprise Scandinavia.
+These should not be confused with the Norse Gods, although Finland, Sweden, Denmark, Iceland, and the Faeroe Islands all comprise Scandinavia.
 The main traditional Finnish Mythology is found in the work called Kalevala, which is an ancient Finnish Epic.

 For your research pleasure, we have found and added Kalevala to the Visual Adjectives Book Store.
 You may find it here: